-Funded investigators will receive support and guidance from the Pilot Grant & Training Core and CHERISH leadership.
+Funded investigators will receive support and guidance from the Pilot Grant, Training & Mentoring Core and CHERISH leadership.
 Support includes access to training activities, consultation with the Dissemination & Policy Core, and opportunities to connect with additional mentors.

-Pilot grant recipients are expected to present their preliminary results and future plans to CHERISH leadership in-person and / or virtually at least once during the grant period.
+Pilot grant recipients are expected to present their preliminary results and future plans to CHERISH leadership in-person and/or virtually at least once during the grant period.

-Principal Investigators of the pilot project grants are required to submit quarterly reports to the Pilot Grant & Training Core, including a final report upon completion of the pilot project.
+Principal Investigators of the pilot project grants are required to meet quarterly with the Pilot Grant, Training & Mentoring Core leadership and staff.